annesophielassen/annesophielassen.github.io/index.md

 This means my work is placed within the intersection of labour, family and public economics.

-Before starting my PhD studies, I was a RA for Tom Kirchmaier and <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-accounting/staff/nwnacc/">Niels Westergaard-Nielsen</a>.
+Before starting my PhD studies, I was a RA for <a href="https://sites.google.com/site/tomkirchmaier/home"> Tom Kirchmaier</a> and <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-accounting/staff/nwnacc/">Niels Westergaard-Nielsen</a>.
-I hold a MSc
+I hold a BSc
-and BSc in Economics (cand.polit) from University of Copenhagen.
+and MSc in Economics (cand.polit) from <a href="https://www.ku.dk/english/"> University of Copenhagen </a>.

 ---